Ichoui/Aurora/README.md

 You will need an OpenWeatherMap free account.

 Start project with `npm run start:browser-cordova` and test on your browser.
+Uncomment in `tab1/tab1.page.ts` the following : this.getForecast() , then comment the lines below to avoid reverseGeoloc errors due to cordova.

+`Update:native` & `prepare:native` for building /www and /android folders, then use `ide:open` to open Android Studio and build project to your phone.

 ### About
 Aurora Northern Lights Forecast